jmichuda/gene-222/README.md

     --image pegi3s/bwa \
     --command 'bwa mem -t 8 -M -R "@RG\\tID:0\\tLB:Library\\tPL:Illumina\\tSM:" "${REFERENCE}"/GRCh37-lite.fa "${FASTQ_INPUT}"/ERR194159_1.fastq "${FASTQ_INPUT}"/ERR194159_2.fastq > "$(dirname ${OUTPUT_FILE})"/bwa-sam.sam'
     ```
     I modified this command 5 times, each time replacing the number of threads and the machine type to correspond to the particular parallel configuration that I was trying to execute.
+I then ran the provided `dstat` commands in order to find a path to the log file on GCS, which I manually searched through to find the execution time of the bwa process.
 Here's the table:

     | Machine  | Threads | Execution Time | Speed Up | Efficiency | Log file |
     | -------- | ---- | ------- |------------|----|---|